 Trout Brook Nature Preserve

-The SPLT has been transforming an unmaintained gravel pit into a natural area with stream-side, deep wood and meadow trails, new signage, two new bog bridges and a new 45 foot bridge over Trout Brook.
-We have held six work parties to get much of the work done and our program manager keeps the trails well groomed.
+The SPLT transformed an unmaintained gravel pit into a natural area with stream-side, deep wood and meadow trails, new signage, two new bog bridges and a new 45 foot bridge over Trout Brook.
+SPLT volunteers pitched in to do the work and our volunteer stewards keep the trails well groomed.